mikecroucher/awesome-MATLAB/README.md

 - [Other Awesome Lists](#other-awesome-lists)
 - [Contributing](#contributing)

-## Free Toolboxes
-*High quality free toolboxes*
-* [Chebfun](http://www.chebfun.org/) - Chebfun is an open-source package for computing with functions to about 15-digit accuracy.

 ## Commercial Toolboxes
 *High quality commercial toolboxes*

 * [Multiprecision Toolbox for MATLAB](http://www.advanpix.com/) - The Multiprecision Computing Toolbox is the MATLAB extension for computing with arbitrary precision.
 The toolbox equips MATLAB with a new multiple precision floating-point numeric type and extensive set of mathematical functions that are capable of computing with arbitrary precision.
 * [NAG Toolbox for MATLAB](http://www.nag.co.uk/numeric/MB/start.asp) - Over 1700 functions across numerous areas of numerical mathematics.
 Developed by The Numerical Algorithms Group (NAG).

+## Free Toolboxes
+*High quality free toolboxes*

+* [Chebfun](http://www.chebfun.org/) - Chebfun is an open-source package for computing with functions to about 15-digit accuracy.

+## Interfacing with other languages

+* [Get Started with MATLAB Engine for Python](http://uk.mathworks.com/help/matlab/matlab_external/get-started-with-matlab-engine-for-python.html) - The MATLAB Engine for Python provides a Python package named matlab that enables you to call MATLAB functions from Python.

 ## MATLAB Clones
 *MATLAB-like environments*